-The Z-Way solution offers multiple prefabricated modules.
-One of them implements a Virtual Device API (vDev API).
-The virtual API unifies all information and control options of the Z-Wave Device API, other third party API and own created virtual devices to simply the access by AJAX based user interfaces.
+The Z-Way Home Automation (HA) solution offers multiple prefabricated modules.
+In addition Z-Way HA implements a Virtual Device API (vDev API).
+The Virtual Devices API uses information from Z-Wave Device API to create virtual devices based in Z-Wave devices and represent them in a unified way to upper level clients using Virtual Device API and provide access to them by JSON based user interfaces.
 The Demo GUI z-way-ha uses this API and demonstrates the use of the Virtual Device API.